ajbfinesc/rtkrcv_ros/README.md

 # RTKRCV_ROS

-ROS translation of the RTKRCV - a real-time GNSS precise positioning application included in the RTKLIB package
+ROS translation of the RTKRCV - a real-time GNSS precise positioning application included in the RTKLIB package.

+New features include ROS topic publishing of output solutions.
+The inclusion of a new velocity output format.
+A new ROS service offers control over the RTK server.

 ![rtkrcv_ros_diagram](rtkrcv_ros/figures/rtkrcv_ros.jpg)

 [RTKLIB](http://www.rtklib.com/) was originally developed by [Tomoji Takasu](https://github.com/tomojitakasu), Copyright (c) 2007-2013, T. Takasu, All rights reserved.

+---

 ### Summary